charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 toc: False
 ---

-# Installing to a Local machine

 Installing the **Canonical Distribution of Kubernetes<sup>&reg;</sup> (CDK)** on a single machine is possible for the purposes of testing and development.

 Be aware that the full deployment of **CDK** has system requirements which may exceed a standard laptop or desktop machine.
 It is only recommended for a machine with 32GB RAM and 250GB of SSD storage.

 <div class="p-notification--positive"><p markdown="1" class="p-notification__response">
 <span class="p-notification__status">Note:</span>
 If you don't meet these requirements or want a lightweight way to develop on pure Kubernetes, we recommend  <a href="https://microk8s.io/">microk8s</a>
 </p></div>

 The main requirement for a local install is a local cloud to run **CDK** on.
 This is achieved by using lightweight containers managed by [LXD][lxd-home]. **LXD** version 3.0 or better is required for the default installer, and there are some specific profile requirements as detailed below.